Timeline of antisemitism: Second century

-Hadrian renames Jerusalem to Aelia Capitolina and builds a Roman monument over the site of the Temple Mount.
-Jews are banned from visiting.
-Judea is renamed to Syria Palestina, referring to the Greek words for both the Levant as well as the region at the time.
+In an attempt to wipe out the Jewish character of the land, Hadrian renames Jerusalem Aelia Capitolina and builds a Roman monument over the site of the Temple Mount.
+Jews are banned from living and visiting Jerusalem and Judea is renamed Syria Palestina, referring to the Greek words for both the Levant as well as the region at the time..
+The name Palaestine was taken from a by then ancient and extinct enemy of the Jews, the Philistines as a scorn and a sign of Jewish defeat.